Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 A Proven Method for Fast Pain Relief

 Acupuncture is a treatment that comes to us from traditional Chinese medicine, in which small needles are gently placed into the skin in order to stimulate healing and help someone stop feeling pain.
-Medical acupuncture from our St. Cloud, FL doctor of osteopathic medicine is different, in that it combines this old approach with modern anatomical knowledge.
-It has been used by doctors all over the world to help patients recover from chronic pain and acute injuries, and now, you can experience its benefits right here in St. Cloud thanks to Dr. Derek Murphy.
-To learn more and schedule an appointment, contact us today.
+Medical acupuncture is different in that it combines this old approach with modern anatomical knowledge.
+It has been used by doctors all over the world to help patients recover from chronic pain and acute injuries, and now, you can experience its benefits right here at Holistic Medicine Wellness Center thanks to Dr. Derek Murphy.
+To learn more about medical acupuncture in St. Cloud and schedule an appointment, contact us today.

 Why Choose Holistic Medicine Wellness Center for Medical Acupuncture?